maptime/map-accessibility-guidelines/code-snippets/skip-navigation.md

 # Skip Navigation

 **Allow users to skip repetitive elements on the page**, which users can access by using the `tab` key on their keyboard.
 You should provide a method that allows users to skip navigation or other elements that repeat on every page.
+This is particularly useful for users with screen readers, as it allows them to jump straight to the important content on a page without having to first navigate through the nav bar and other repetitive links that commonly occur at the top of each web page.

 ![skipper-gilligans-island](http://images4.fanpop.com/image/photos/20600000/Alan-Hale-Jr-as-Skipper-gilligans-island-20605756-380-304.jpg)